 Beautiful views.
 Many windows offer wonderful views of trees, pretty scenes or nice landscaping.
 This is especially auspicious.
 Be sure to look out your windows to see where you can create those kinds of views in your garden or yard.
 Likewise, if you have a beautiful view, consider adding a mirror opposite that window to double the view!

 Keep windows clean.
 Windows represent how we see our world.
 They also can create health problems depending on the sector.
 A broken window in the NE could be a problem with the hands or problems with decision making.
 Keep your windows clean and in good repair to keep your health and well-being safeguarded.
-Looking for a way to clean windows fast?
-Tips on window speed cleaning.

 Balance views and light with privacy.
 Windows today have become too large and can make residents feel like they’re living in a fishbowl.
 This can create chi that is weak.
 It can also create problems with too much exposure.
 While it’s nice to have natural light and pretty views, we also need privacy.
 Make sure you don’t feel over-exposed because this can be dangerous from unsavory types to poison arrows.